sa-koitchio/beatsaber-to-adhs/README.md

 funcnames = ["none"] <-- edit this to whatever the function is called in your dll file.
 I recommend using the same name as the dll filename itself when compiling the dll.
 		         the same rules for editing and multiple files also apply here.

+onstart = ["empty"] <-- These mods are only bumped at the start of the game, they get passed a macro that can be specified in "osvalues"

+osnames = ["none"] <-- the same as funcnames but for onstart mods

+osvalues = ["none"] <-- Put the macro you want to pass to your mod here

 Step 3: Start the game.
 It should say it successfully loaded your mods now.

+## macro list

+all macros pass strings to the dll:

+"gmversion" : the current gameversion

+"discordid" : the game's discord identifier used to connect to rpc